vincentteyssier/PowerSign-AddSign-comparison/README.md

 We keep default settings and use the same learning rate on each run: 0.05

 I'm then loading my 4 runs into tensorboard:
-`tensorboard --logdir=run1:”C:/tmp/AdaGrad”,run2:”C:/tmp/GradientDescent”,run3:"C:/tmp/AddSign",run4:
+`tensorboard --logdir = run1:”C:/tmp/AdaGrad”,run2:”C:/tmp/GradientDescent”,run3:"C:/tmp/AddSign",run4:
 "C:/tmp/PowerSign" --port=6006`

-AdaGrad is the Orange curve
+- AdaGrad is the Orange curve
-GradientDescent is the Red/Pink curve
+- GradientDescent is the Red/Pink curve
-AddSign is the brownish curve
+- AddSign is the brownish curve
-PowerSign is the grey curve
+- PowerSign is the grey curve

 Global Steps results:
 ![alt text](https://github.com/vincentteyssier/PowerSign-AddSign-comparison/blob/master/screenshots_tensorboard/steps.PNG "Global Steps")